Raathigesh/waypoint/README.md

   - Bookmark your symbols and get back to them when you need to.
 - **Filter while you search**
   - While searching you can filter by various symbol types such as classes, functions, variables and types.
+- **Import symbols to the current file**
+  - Import a symbol from bookmarks or search results into the current file with a click of a button.

 <br />